photoprism/photoprism-docs/docs/developer-guide/vision/service/index.md

-# Vision Service
+# Using the Vision Service

-!!! warning
+With our dedicated Vision Service, you get access to additional models and configuration options for advanced computer vision tasks.
+For example, you can use it to generate custom captions and labels for your photos.
+The service runs in a separate container that acts as a proxy between the models and PhotoPrism®, thereby extending its capabilities.
+It also allows Python developers to experiment with new ideas, try different models, and customize prompts.

-    The enhanced AI features are currently in **beta** and undergoing **active development**.
-Configuration examples, commands, and integration details may change without prior notice.
-Use with caution and anticipate potential breaking changes as the feature evolves.
+!!! warning ""

-In addition to the built-in image classification, PhotoPrism now supports advanced AI models for generating captions and labels.
-These models also support custom prompts, enabling you to tailor results to your specific needs.
+    The service and its integrations are **under active development**, so the configuration, commands, and other details may change or break unexpectedly.
+Please keep this in mind and notify us when something doesn't work as expected.
+Thank you for your help in keeping this documentation updated!

-This page covers **The PhotoPrism Vision Service** method – which provides maximum flexibility and access to a broader range of models, ideal for advanced users and Python developers.
+## Getting Started

-## Using the PhotoPrism Vision Service ##
+This guide explains how to set up the dedicated service as an AI model proxy to enhance PhotoPrism's capabilities.
+You can use a wide range of additional models with it, including lightweight, preconfigured models, as well as popular but more demanding large language models in combination with Ollama.

-This approach uses a dedicated service that serves as an intermediary between your PhotoPrism instance and a range of AI models.
-These include both lightweight, pre-installed models and advanced, high-performance models powered by Ollama.
+While the upcoming version of PhotoPrism will also allow you to generate captions with Ollama directly, a key advantage of using the dedicated vision service is greater flexibility and access to an even broader range of models.
+This makes it ideal for advanced users and developers.

-**Key Advantage:** Provides maximum flexibility and access to a broader range of models, ideal for advanced users and Python developers.
+Developers can proceed to the [Build Setup](setup.md) guide, which explains how to set up a Vision Service development environment.

-!!! warning "Security Notice"
+!!! danger ""
-    The PhotoPrism Vision service currently does not support authentication.
-For security reasons, it should only be used within a secure, private network and must not be exposed to the Internet or any untrusted networks.
+    Since neither Vision Service nor Ollama support authentication, both services should only be used within a secure, private network.
+They must not be exposed to the public internet.

-## Step 1: Install PhotoPrism Vision Service ##
+## Step 1: Start the Vision Service

 1. Create a new, empty folder on the server where you want to run the Vision service.
 2. Inside this folder, create a `compose.yaml` file with the following content: